 The Province supports Indigenous entrepreneurs through programs, training and funding that help businesses to thrive and compete in B.C.’s economic climate.
 Strong Indigenous businesses contribute to a strong B.C. economy.

-- Aboriginal Small Business Resources Handout - A one-stop reference for Indigenous entrepreneurs on how to access the range of services and supports available to Indigenous small-business owners.
+- Indigenous Small Business Resources Handout - A one-stop reference for Indigenous entrepreneurs on how to access the range of services and supports available to Indigenous small-business owners.

 - General business support

 The B.C. government also supports the Indigenous Business and Investment Council through the BC Jobs Plan.
 The Indigenous Business and Investment Council focuses on developing strategies to:

 - Promote economic certainty in the province by encouraging economic growth in Indigenous communities

 The First Nations Clean Energy Business Fund (FNCEBF) promotes increased Indigenous community participation in the clean energy sector within their asserted traditional territories and treaty areas.